Hi, fellow marketing manager.

 For example, Salesforce has a ton of cinematic case studies where customers share their success with the CRM.

-5. Metrics: Measure The Success Of Your B2B SaaS Marketing Strategies
+5. Measure the Success of Your B2B SaaS Marketing with Metrics

 Ever heard of a B2B SaaS marketing manager who didn’t track the metrics on their campaigns?
 No one wants to be that guy.